 The Man, The Legend

-Richard Petty is still, to this day, known as the greatest driver in the history of NASCAR.
-He won 7 stock championships, won Daytona 7 times, and won over 200 NASCAR races in his career, notes Biography.com.
+Richard Petty is still, to this day, widely considered the greatest driver in the history of NASCAR.
+He won seven championships, won Daytona seven times, and won over 200 NASCAR races in his career, notes the Nascar Hall of Fame.

 Flag ‘Em Down!

 NASCAR has various colored flags that all mean different things during a race.
 Green signals the beginning of the race or a restart.
 Yellow means there is something on the track that makes it unsafe; it tells drivers to slow down and hold position behind the pace car.
 Red means all the cars need to stop and exit the track due to a safety issue.
 White means there’s only one lap left in the race.
 And of course, the black and white checkered flag means that the race is over!

 The pace car sets the speed for all of the cars on the pit road at a stable 55 MPH.
 It is also responsible for making sure that cars slow down when the yellow flag is out.
 Wondering why the race cars can’t be trusted to go 55 MPH on the pit road?
 We did too.
 Turns out, stock cars don’t have speedometers!
 According to Road and Track, some shorter tracks have pit road speed limits as low as 35 mph, so drivers have to re-orient to the pace car at every race.

 NASCAR’s biggest race of the year is the Daytona 500.
 It’s also the first race of the year.

 …is what most people are referring to when they refer to NASCAR.
 A modern Sprint Cup Race Car is based on the “stock car” heritage of the sport, where people were able to drive their car to the track and race each other.
 Today, the race isn’t so lenient.
 There are official rules and regulations for just about every part of the race.
 These rules make sure every car that’s competing has a fair chance and cars are built from the ground up to fit NASCAR’s standards.